Terms of Reference

 Format:

-• The Council will have at least four regularly scheduled half-day sessions annually, as well as possible additional ad hoc meetings (in-person or via tele or video conference) when required.
+• The Council will have up to five regularly scheduled sessions annually, as well as possible additional ad hoc meetings (in-person or via tele or video conference) when required.

 • The agenda for each regular session will be approved by the Chair in advance and normally include, but not be limited to the following: